apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

   In this case, the property indexes need to be either fully rebuilt, or (as an alternative) copy or migrate the content again using a newer version of Oak.
   See also [OAK-4684][OAK-4684].
+* H: If a binary is missing after reindexing.
+  This can happen in the following case:
+  When reindexing or creating a new index takes multiple days, and during that time, after one day or later, datastore garbage collection was run concurrently.
+  Some binaries created during by reindexing can get missing because datastore garbage collection removes unreferenced binaries older than one day.
+  Indexing or reindexing using oak-run is not affected by this.

 New indexes are built automatically once the index definition is stored.
 To reindex an _existing_ index (when needed), set the `reindex` property to `true` in the respective index definition: